simongog/sigir16-topkcomplete/instructions/README.md

 ### Exercise 5.b (optional)

-A &Psi; access in a FM-index is usually more expensive than a `LF` access.
-I.e. going forward in the text is more expensive than going backward.
+A &Psi; access in a FM-index is usually more expensive than a `LF` access, i.e., going forward in the text is more expensive than going backward.
 Can you adjust the index in such a way that `LF` is used instead of &Psi;.
 Which definition has to be adjusted?
 Implement your solution.

 ### Exercise 5.c (optional)